-DOCTOR AND DENTAL APPOINTMENTS:
+MEDICAL APPOINTMENTS:

 In the event emergency care is needed, students will be excused from school at an appropriate time for a medical appointment.
 Students and parents are discouraged from making routine medical appointments during school hours.
+It is recommended that any time a student misses school for a medical appointment, a note be provided to the school so that the absence is considered Medically Excused.